oscbyspro/DiffableTextViews/README.md

 # DiffableTextViews

-A framework for as-you-type formatting of text inputs bound to appropriate data types.
+A framework for as-you-type formatting of text bound to appropriate data types.

 ### Progress